 De-activating your account or deleting your personal data

 You can choose to deactivate your account so that you are no longer viewable on the Service or you can make your account private.
-You may also request Handshake delete information about you, however we may be obligated as a Processor or Controller with your college or university to retain certain data about you.
+You may also request Handshake delete information about you, however we may be obligated as a Processor or Controller to retain certain data about you.
 This means that if they re-send us your data to process on their behalf, we will retain it as their Data Processor unless they request we delete it.
 You can request deactivation or deletion by sending a message to privacy@joinhandshake.com or by contacting your University to ask them to delete your information.

 Third party links